How to grow honeysuckle – when, where and varieties to plant

 Once you have mastered how to grow honeysuckle, you can enjoy the wonderfully scented flowers, colors and versatility of the different varieties of this flowering climber and shrub.

-Along with the other best climbing plants that grow on vertical structures, honeysuckle is useful for bringing interest and beauty to a different dimension.
+Along with the other best climbing plants that grow on vertical structures, honeysuckle is useful for bringing interest and beauty to a different dimension, as well as

-Growing honeysuckle to scramble over a pergola idea or archway can offer dappled shade, they can soften the look of a trellis or fence, provide privacy, or add scent at a higher level.
+Growing honeysuckle in pots is also a good idea for smaller spaces, training it to scramble over a trellis or archway on a terrace or balcony, which can provide privacy, or add scent at a higher level.

 'Honeysuckle can be used to mask the less aesthetically pleasing areas of the garden, too – such as a shed, bin store or ugly wall – and add fragrance as well as beautiful flowers to a wall, trellis or even a fading tree,' says Cathi Penter of Hayloft Plants.